Teamdael/spellbook/_posts/2017-01-01-control-flames.markdown

 **Duration**: Instantaneous or 1 hour (see below)

-You choose nonmagical flame that you can see within range and that fits within a 5-foot cube.
+You choose a nonmagical flame that you can see within range and that fits within a 5-foot cube.
 You affect it in one of the following ways:

 * You instantaneously expand the flame 5 feet in one direction, provided that wood or other fuel is present in the new location.
 * You instantaneously extinguish the flames within the cube.